A century of decisions

 The SR 520 floating bridge opens on August 28, connecting Seattle's Montlake neighborhood to Medina on the Eastside.
 At 7,578 feet, it was the longest floating bridge in the world—a title it held until its replacement opened in 2016.

-The 520 bridge enabled suburban development on the Eastside and fundamentally changed regional commute patterns.
+Why it matters — The 520 bridge enabled suburban development on the Eastside and fundamentally changed regional commute patterns.
 Combined with I-90, it established the car-dependent cross-lake transportation system that persists today.

 1962